Display content aware dynamic sidebars with custom menus, featured posts and other dynamic content on a per page, per

 Load a page from your site in a browser that uses the sidebar you just modified.
-You will see a menu of the pages you added in the previous step.
-This is the default behavior: a menu of page links sorted by title.
+You will see a custom menu of the pages you added in the previous step.
+This is the default behavior: a custom menu of page links sorted by title.

 In the WordPress Admin, go to "Pages" and select the page you just viewed.
 You will now see a new meta box labeled "IntelliWidget Profiles."

 Click the "Parent Profile to Replace" dropdown menu and you will see an option for the sidebar where you added the IntelliWidget Parent Profile.
 Select this option.

 Now load the page you just edited in your browser.
-Instead of the menu from before, you now see the new title and the custom text you typed.
-If you go to any other page that uses the same sidebar, you will see the menu from before.
+Instead of the custom menu from before, you now see the new title and the custom text you typed.
+If you go to any other page that uses the same sidebar, you will see the custom menu from before.

 Finally, you can select this page in the "Use Profiles From" menu from any other page to re-use these settings.
-This is useful if you have a sub-set of pages that need to re-use the same sidebar content.
+This is useful if you have a sub-set of pages that need to re-use the same dynamic sidebar content.

 Checking "Only Future Posts" excludes posts with a Start Date < current date/time, regardless of Expire Date.
 (Formerly "Only Future Events.")